 I've lost my income, I have no resources, we're in the middle of a pandemic... maybe it’s best to stay put and wait it out.

-In our next Zoom session with Stephanie, hearing myself recount aloud the dream about the tiger had a powerful effect, stirring memories and connecting dots that tied the present to the past.
+In our next Zoom session with Stephanie, I recounted the dream.
+She waited for my interpretation.
+Sure enough, I started connecting dots that led from the present to the past.

-“I remember something that happened thirteen years ago, when Emma was little.
-I thought all that awful stress was behind us...
-At the time, I was married to Abe, my second husband, Emma’s father.
+“I remember something that happened thirteen years ago, when Emma was little, when I was married to Abe, Emma’s father.
 We had a terrible argument.”

-I paused, clenching my hands, then moving them to brace the seat of my chair, I described it aloud for the first time…
+Unclenching my hands to brace the seat of my chair, I described it aloud for the first time.

 Abe came home much later than planned.
-When I complained about being left alone to care for Emma without a break, Abe exploded..
+When I complained about being left alone to care for Emma without a break, he exploded.
+I should have know better,

 I curled up as best I could, wrapping my arms over my head.
-Emma, nearly three years old, emerged from the bedroom, still groggy from napping.
-Seeing us, Emma stopped and turned rigid.
-I tried to shield myself as Abe brought the pillow down over and over again, smashing the floor next to my head, while spewing a relentless stream of anger.
+Emma, nearly three years old, emerged from the bedroom, rubbing her eyes still groggy from sleep, she saw us, stopped and turned rigid.
+I tried to shield myself as Abe brought the pillow down over and over again, pounding the floor next to my head, while spewing a relentless stream of anger.

-As Abe got up to pace the room like a big cat circling its prey, my only thought was to protect my daughter.
-I crawled to a nearby table, where I reached up, grabbed, then muted my phone.
+He had been violent before, but this time, I knew Abe was might kill me in front of our daughter.
+Miraculously, he stopped, got up and started pacing the room like a big cat circling its prey.
+My one thought was to protect my daughter.
+I crawled to a nearby table, where I reached up, grabbed and muted my phone.
 Hiding my actions, I dialed 911.

 When Abe heard me speaking to the operator, I thought for sure Abe would come back to strangle me, but instead his large frame collapsed on the couch, still angry but visibly shrinking before my eyes.
 Abe reproached me in an angry, but hollow voice.